borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 We need a couple of resources prepared to continue with this guide.
 Download [this]({% link public/snake-head.png %}) (right click on the link -> save as) image[^1] and [this]({% link public/snake-grab.ogg %}) sound file[^2] to `/tmp/hello-gamekit-assets/`.
-Now let's tell gamekit where to find those with `:resource-path` property of `gamekit-system`.
+Now let's tell gamekit where to find those with `#'register-resource-package` function.

 ```common_lisp
 (gamekit:register-resource-package :keyword "/tmp/hello-gamekit-assets/")